 This installs two packages — LibreOffice itself, and the plugin that makes LibreOffice fit in with the Chrome OS Linux theme.
-When asked to confirm the installation, press 'Y' on the keyboard, then press Enter.
-Once it's done downloading, multiple LibreOffice icons will appear in the Chrome OS app drawer.
+Once the packages are done installing, multiple LibreOffice apps will appear in the Chrome OS app drawer.

 How to install